mattparker/lamplighthelp/source/36 Report Filters.md

 7. Attendance Type

 The 'Attendance type' option allows you to filter your {{report}} so that it only includes data on those who attended, excluding those who did not attend or cancelled, for example.
-This will depend on the way your organisation has chosen to use the ['Attendance type' column in your {{work}}, {{referral}} and other records](/help/index/p/7.1.2).
+This will depend on the way your organisation has chosen to use the 'Attendance type' column in your {{work}}, {{referral}} and other records.
+[See more here](/help/index/p/7.1.2).

 ![36 {{Report}} Filters - step 7](36_Report_Filters_im_7.png)